isciences/exactextract/README.md

 ```

 In addition to the command-line executable, an R package ([`exactextractr`](https://github.com/isciences/exactextractr)) allows the functionality of `exactextract` to be used with `sf` and `raster` objects.

-### Limitations

-While `exactextract` does not need to load the entire raster into memory, it does need to load the portion of a raster that covers a given polygon.
-This limitation will be removed in the future.